ykhwong/neo4j-to-agensgraph/README.md

 ## EXPORT CYPHER

-1. Run the cypher-shell and type the following.
+1. Run the neo4j-shell and type the following.

 ```
 export-cypher -o export.cypher